Red-Fox01/Clickthatcookie/docs/README.md

 # Cookie Clicker
-Please Be sure to give feedback of what can fix or improve!
+Please Be sure to give feedback of what we can fix or improve!

 Please notice that this game is a fan game, not a copy!